 In the event you contract our services and the contract is deemed to be an off premises contract as defined by the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013, you have the right to cancel without providing any reason or incurring any liability during the cancellation period.
 The cancellation period is fourteen days starting the day after the date that the contract is entered into.
 You must inform us of your decision to cancel the contract by way of a statement (e.g. post, fax or email) confirming this decision.
 However, if you have expressly requested that we start work within the cancellation period (and such a request must be made by post or by email) you will be responsible for paying any fees incurred.

-Fieldfisher is an international law firm network comprising Fieldfisher LLP which maintains our offices in London, Birmingham and Manchester together with associated limited liability partnerships which maintain our offices in Belgium, France, Germany and California.
+Fieldfisher is an international law firm network comprising Fieldfisher LLP which maintains our offices in London, Birmingham and Manchester together with associated limited liability partnerships and affiliates which maintain our offices in Belgium, France, Germany, Luxembourg, Ireland and California.

 Fieldfisher LLP is a limited liability partnership registered in England and Wales with registered number OC318472.
 A list of members is open to inspection at the registered office, Riverbank House, 2 Swan Lane, London EC4R 3TT.
 We use the term “partner” to refer to a member of Fieldfisher LLP, or an employee or consultant of equivalent standing and qualifications.

-In accordance with the disclosure requirements of the Provision of Services Regulations 2009, please note that our professional indemnity insurer is HDI Global Specialty SE-UK, registered office 10 Fenchurch Street, London EC3M 3BE, Starr Insurance (Europe) Limited, registered address 4th Floor, 30 Fenchurch Avenue, London EC3M 5AD and Axis Specialty Europe SE, address 4th Floor, Plantation Place South, 60 Great Tower Street, London EC3R 5AZ.
-The territorial coverage of our policy is worldwide and substantially exceeds the minimum cover required by the SRA.
+Our professional indemnity insurers are QBE UK Limited, Plantation Place, 30 Fenchurch Street, London EC3M 3BD, Starr Insurance (Europe) Limited, registered address 4th Floor, 30 Fenchurch Avenue, London EC3M 5AD, Axis Speciality Europe SE, 4th Floor, Plantation Place South, 60 Great Tower Street, London EC3R 5AZ and Lloyds Syndicate 1967 WRB, 14th Floor, 52 Lime Street, London EC3M 7AF.
+The territorial coverage of our policy is worldwide and substantially exceeds the minimum cover required by our regulators.